These pharmacy programs are available for members.

 Step 1: If possible, your doctor should prescribe a first-line medication right for your condition.

-Step 2: If you and your doctor decide that a first-line drug is not right for you or is not as good in treating your condition, your doctor should submit a prior authorization request for coverage of the other drug.
+Step 2: If you and your doctor decide that a first-line drug is not right for you or is not as good in treating your condition, your doctor should submit a step therapy exception request for coverage of the other drug.
 Your doctor can find request forms at bcbsnm.com/provider or call the number on your ID card if any questions.

 If you have questions about the prior authorization/step therapy program, call the number listed on your BCBSNM ID card.